minio/docs/source/operations/monitoring/monitor-and-alert-using-influxdb.rst

    - You cannot enable authenticated access to the MinIO metrics endpoint via the InfluxDB UI
    - You cannot set a tag for collected metrics (e.g. ``url_tag``) for uniquely identifying the metrics for a given MinIO deployment

-   .. cond:: k8s

    The Telegraf Prometheus plugin also supports Kubernetes-specific features, such as scraping the ``minio`` service for a given MinIO Tenant.

    Configuring Telegraf is out of scope for this procedure.
    You can use this procedure as general guidance for configuring Telegraf to scrape MinIO metrics.